apache/incubator-teaclave/docs/threat-model.md

 the enclave from outside.

-The remote attestation functionality implemented by Teaclave is augmented from the method described by an [white paper](https://arxiv.org/abs/1801.05863).
+The remote attestation functionality implemented by Teaclave is augmented from the method described by a [white paper](https://arxiv.org/abs/1801.05863).
 In a nutshell, enclaves in Teaclave will establish trusted channel on attested TLS for communication.
 The complicated structure of Teaclave requires additional work for remote attestation, which is explained in details via a separate